jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   (b) projected expenses or non-departmental capital expenditure to be incurred for the category; and (c) comparative projected and estimated actual expenses or non-departmental capital expenditure for the category for the previous financial year.
 (4) However,—
-  (a) in the case of an appropriation for expenses and capital expenditure to be incurred by an intelligence and security department, subsection (2)﻿(a) and (c) do not apply; and
+  (a) in the case of an appropriation for expenses and capital expenditure to be incurred by an intelligence and security department, subsection (2)﻿(c) does not apply; and
   (b) in the case of an appropriation for borrowing expenses, subsection (2)﻿(c) does not apply.

 ### 15B Comparative information requirements if no directly corresponding appropriation or category